2.1. SDK core elements

 This chapter outlines the common, core elements and conventions used throughout the SDK, for example errors, exceptions, and handling asynchronous operations.

 The Proximie SDK minimises the use of external libraries for reasons of simplicity and mitigation of security/vulnerability risks.
-We use various Boost libraries as they are highly respected, robust, well-tested and comprehensively assessed for vulnerabilities.
+The C++ implementation uses various Boost libraries as they are highly respected, robust, well-tested and comprehensively assessed for vulnerabilities.
 The sections in this chapter will give details when they utilise Boost for features and functionality.

 void onCompleted(Proximie::error_code error) {